-The grid connection corridor runs across an elevated ridge which is entirely undeveloped.
-There is no interaction with the DCWW watermain as identified above, and consequently it is anticipated that few (if any) sewers underlay the corridor.
+3.7.5 The grid connection corridor runs across an elevated ridge which is entirely undeveloped.
+There is no interaction with the DCWW watermain or any other DCWW assets as identified above, and consequently it is anticipated that few (if any) sewers underlay the corridor.